bahrus/carbon-copy/README.md

 Copy a template inside a DOM node.

-For basic functionality, use the b-c-c.js (or b-c-c.iife.js), element name:  b-c-c  It is ~1.2 kb minified and gzipped.
-It just clones the source template into the innerHTML of gthe element.
+For basic functionality, use the b-c-c.js (or b-c-c.iife.js), element name:  b-c-c  It is ~1.25 kb minified and gzipped.
+It just clones the source template into the shadowDOM or innerHTML of the element (depending on the value of the noshadow attribute).

-For the full functionality, use element c-c, which is defined by file c-c.js.  carbon-copy.js is an iife version of c-c.js.
+For more extended functionality, use element c-c, which is defined by file c-c.js.
+The most important difference is that c-c creates a custom element on the fly.  carbon-copy.js is an iife version of (b-)c-c.
 It is ~2.2 kb minifed and gzipped.

 Syntax: